firm new logo

 In the UAE, one of the most important protections available to business owners and managers is the principle of limited liability.
 This means that, in most cases, a company’s debts and obligations remain the responsibility of the company itself—not its managers or shareholders personally.

 However, in practice, creditors often attempt to extend enforcement proceedings against individuals behind the company, particularly managers.
-This raises a critical question: Can a company manager be held personally liable for company debts in the UAE?
+This raises a critical question:

-A recent and important judgment issued by the Abu Dhabi Court of Cassation in Case No. 14/2026 (Labour) provides clear guidance on this issue and offers valuable protection to company managers, while also outlining the limited circumstances in which personal liability may arise.
+A recent and important judgment issued by the Abu Dhabi Court of Cassation in Case No. 14/2026 (Labour) provides clear guidance on this issue and offers valuable protection to company managers—while also outlining the limited circumstances in which personal liability may arise.

 Background of the Case